 Moving to New Orleans doesn’t make life easier, either.
 She has to struggle to live with almost the same miseries and pains she had at her home place.
 While watching or reading the Streetcar Named Desire, students can learn a whole lot of things.
 Some of these things will be queried in A Streetcar Named Desire essays.
 In some instances, the essay assignments will be about selected topics, while in other cases, a student will have to choose a topic on their own.
 Here are some A Streetcar Named Desire essay topics:

 - The adverse effects of letting humanly desire to control you

 - Blanche DuBois loses her sanity: How does it happen and what triggers it

-- The gender issues Tennessee Williams trying to portray in the Streetcar Named Desire
+- The gender issues Tennessee Williams trying to portray in A Streetcar Named Desire

-- The way Tennessee Williams Portrays Masculinity in the play Streetcar Named Desire
+- The way Tennessee Williams Portrays Masculinity in the play A Streetcar Named Desire

 - The lives of Stanley and Blanche as a reflection of the effects of wrong desires

-- The themes of fantasy and illusion in the play Streetcar Named Desire
+- The themes of fantasy and illusion in the play A Streetcar Named Desire

-- The theme of intimacy as portrayed in the Streetcar Named Desire by Tennessee Williams
+- The theme of intimacy as portrayed in A Streetcar Named Desire by Tennessee Williams

 - Why it is so hard for Blanche to comprehend the fact that Stanley is her sister’s lover?